CRITICAL INTRODUCTION

 As time progresses, experience becomes increasingly curated through remembrance, reliant on secondary memory as a form of inheritance.

-“Sita” offers a reimagining of the popular epic Hindu tradition.
-Ram is the protagonist in the Hindu epic Ramayana, with Sita being his wife.
+“Sita” offers a reimagining of a popular epic in Hindu tradition.
+Ram is the protagonist in the epic Ramayana, and Sita is his wife.
 He compelled her to step into a fire to prove her chastity after she was held in captivity by the antagonist Ravan.
-This is representative of ancient views of the intense significance of a woman’s chastity to a family, clan and kingdom.
-Patel presents Sita not as a passive figure of endurance like most project, but as a woman with her own voice, agency, and yearning.
+This is representative of ancient views about the significance of a woman’s chastity for her family, clan and kingdom.
+Patel presents Sita not as a passive figure of endurance, but as a woman with her own voice, agency, and yearning.
 The poem begins with questions directed at Sita concerning whether Ram ever truly saw or sought to understand Sita:

 your blue skinned lover